 We leave for Czestochowa, the spiritual heart of Poland, where we visit the Jasna Gora Monastery with the Black Madonna.
 Through the flat low-laying plain of Central Poland we reach Warsaw in the early afternoon.
-Check-in at Hotel Mercure Centrum Warsaw**** or similar.
+Check-in at Hotel Radisson Blu Sobieski**** or similar.

 DAY 4 (FRIDAY): WARSAW

-Today we continue along the eastern fringe of the Masurian Lakeland with endless blue lakes and attractive resort towns into Lithuania.
-We stop in Kaunas, the former capital of Lithuania, to admire the beautiful Old Town and the elegant white Baroque Town Hall before we arrive late in the afternoon to Vilnius.
-Check in at Hotel Radisson Blu Lietuva**** or similar.
+We depart from Bialystok heading to Vilnius through attractive resort towns into Lithuania.
+We do a stop in Kaunas, the former capital of Lithuania, to admire the beautiful Old Town and the elegant white Baroque Town Hall before we arrive in the late afternoon to Vilnius.
+Check in at Hotel Radisson Blu Lietuva **** or similar.

 DAY 7 (MONDAY): VILNIUS